 And the result was even better than expected.

 The best part?
-These potatoes are incredible easy to prepare, make a fantastic addition to a holiday gathering or a simple ordinary family meal.
+These potatoes are incredibly easy to prepare, make a fantastic addition to a holiday gathering or a simple ordinary family meal.
 Plus, the leftovers?
 Just as good as the day they came out of the oven.
 So, grab some sweet potatoes and fresh herbs and see for yourself!

 Sweet Potato and Butternut Squash Shepherd’s Pie (one of my personal favorites)